 We develop a performance-based bonus program annually.
-Under the 2021 program, each named executive officer was eligible to be considered for an annual performance bonus based on (1) the individual's target bonus, as a percentage of base salary, and (2) the percentage attainment of our 2021 corporate goals established by the Compensation Committee in its sole discretion and communicated to each officer.
-Each named executive officer is assigned a target performance bonus expressed as a percentage of their base salary, which for 2021 was 100% for Mr. Diez-Canseco and 60% for of each of Ms. Bal and Mr. Pappas.
-For the fiscal year ended December 26, 2021, the Compensation Committee determined that each of Mr. Diez-Canseco, Ms. Bal and Mr. Pappas was entitled to 60% of his or her target bonus; provided that Ms. Bal's bonus would be equal to 60% of her base salary actually earned in the fiscal year ended December 26, 2021, in accordance with the terms of Ms. Bal's offer letter.
+Under the 2022 program, each named executive officer was eligible to be considered for an annual performance bonus based on (1) the individual's target bonus, as a percentage of base salary, and (2) the percentage attainment of our 2022 corporate goals established by the Compensation Committee in its sole discretion and communicated to each officer.
+Each named executive officer is assigned a target performance bonus expressed as a percentage of their base salary, which for 2022 was 100% for Mr. Diez-Canseco, 65% for Mr. Meissner and 60% for Mr. Pappas.
+For the fiscal year ended December 25, 2022, the Compensation Committee determined that each of Mr. Diez-Canseco, Mr. Meissner and Mr. Pappas was entitled to 115% of his target bonus.
 Accordingly, our Compensation Committee approved performance bonuses for each of the named executive officers as reflected in the column of the Summary Compensation Table above entitled "Non-Equity Incentive Plan Compensation."